In the VMware Host Client, you can edit virtual switch settings, such as the virtual switch uplinks.

 Failback Select Yes, No, or Inherit from vSwitch to disable or enable failback.

 This option determines how a physical adapter is returned to active duty after recovering from a failure.
 If failback is set to Yes (default), the adapter is returned to active duty immediately upon recovery, displacing the standby adapter that took over its slot, if any.
 If failback is set to No, a failed adapter is left inactive even after recovery until another currently active adapter fails, requiring its replacement.

-Standby Uplinks .
-Use this uplink if one of the active adapter’s connectivity is down.
+- Standby Uplinks .
+Use this uplink if one of the active adapter’s connectivities is down.

 - (Optional) To configure traffic shaping, expand Traffic shaping, click Enabled, and specify the following parameters.

 Option Description Average Bandwidth Establishes the number of bits per second to allow across a port, averaged over time—the allowed average load.
 Peak Bandwidth The maximum number of bits per second to allow across a port when it is sending or receiving a burst of traffic.
 This tops the bandwidth used by a port whenever it is using its burst bonus.
 Burst Size The maximum number of bytes to allow in a burst.
 If this parameter is set, a port may gain a burst bonus when it doesn’t use all its allocated bandwidth.
 Whenever the port needs more bandwidth than specified by Average Bandwidth, it may be allowed to temporarily transmit data at a higher speed if a burst bonus is available.
 This parameter tops the number of bytes that may be accumulated in the burst bonus and then transferred at a higher speed.Traffic shaping policy is applied to the traffic of each virtual network adapter attached to the virtual switch.